 Through Dinner with 12 Strangers (D12), Emory alumni and staff in the Atlanta area open their homes to students for small dinner parties or host the students at local restaurants, bringing these "strangers" together in a warm, friendly environment for good food, conversation, and camaraderie.
 It’s much more than just a meal.

-Students: Registration is closed for the October 2014 dinners.
+Hosts: Registration is now closed for the February 2015 dinners.

 The fall dinner dates are: